 The five-letter word that every dog loves to hear: treat.

-You and your dog can explore the multitude of ice cream shops in and around Grand Rapids, many of which go the extra mile for furry friends.
+Furniture City Creamery, a local, housemade ice cream shop in Uptown GR, serves all-natural peanut-butter banana-yogurt in pup cups.
+You and your dog can have fun exploring all the ice cream shops in and around Grand Rapids, many of which go the extra mile for our furry friends.

 Hotels

 If your time in Grand Rapids requires an overnight stay at a local hotel, you won’t have to leave your four-legged friend at home!
-Check out our Hotels page and narrow your search to one of the 26 hotels that welcome pets.
-For an average of $20 extra per night, your canine companion can enjoy an overnight stay while soaking in the sights, sounds, and, of course, smells of Grand Rapids.
+Check out our Hotels page and narrow your search to one of the 50+ hotels that welcome pets.
+Your canine companion can enjoy an overnight stay while soaking in the sights, sounds, and, of course, smells of Grand Rapids, typically for a small extra fee.